jbcodeforce/aws-studies/docs/infra/security.md

 Set a permissions boundary to control the maximum permissions a user can have.
 This is defined at user's or role level, and we define policy for example to authorize the user to do anything on EC2, CloudWatch or S3.

-The effective permission of a user is the join between Organization SCP, Permissions Boundary, and identity based policies.
+The effective permission of a user is the join between Organization SCP, Permissions Boundary, and identity-based policies.

 ![](./diagrams/effective-perm.drawio.png)

+Identity-based policies are attached to an IAM user, group, or role.
+These policies let you specify what that identity can do.

 This is used to:

-* Delegate responsibilities to non-admin within their permission boundaries to create specific resources, like IAM user.
+* Delegate responsibilities to non-admin users within their permission boundaries to create specific resources, like IAM user.
-* Allow developers to self-assign policies and manage their own permissions, while makine sre they can increase their privileges.
+* Allow developers to self-assign policies and manage their own permissions, while making sure they can increase their privileges.
 * Restrict one user.

 ### Security tools

 * In IAM, use `> Credentials report` to download account based report.
 * In IAM, use `> Users > select one user (aws-jb) and then Access Advisor tab`:
-Access Advisor shows the services that the selected user can access and when those services were last accessed
+Access Advisor shows the services that the selected user can access and when those services were last accessed.
 * [Amazon GuardDuty](https://aws.amazon.com/guardduty/) is a security tool to continuously monitor your AWS accounts, instances, containers, users, and storage for potential threats.

 ### IAM Deeper dive